 Beasley Allen lawyers applaud the Food and Drug Administration’s (FDA’s) move to pull the heartburn medicine Zantac and generic drugs containing the ingredient ranitidine off the market.
 The FDA made the announcement this week, requesting all prescription and over-the-counter versions of the heartburn drug be immediately withdrawn from the market due to the presence of the probable human carcinogen NDMA.

-Beasley Allen lawyer Frank Woodson is leading the charge, working along with Lisa Littell Courson.
-Frank and Lisa are actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder or pancreas.
+Beasley Allen lawyer Frank Woodson is leading the charge.
+Frank is actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder, or pancreas.

 NDMA In Zantac